Governance

 The role of Local Governing Committees (LGCs)

 The Board will establish Local Governing Committees (LGCs) to carry out some of its academy level governance functions.
-The LGC will be a committee of the SELCAT Board and will report on at a least a termly basis to the SELCAT Board.
+The LGC will be a committee of the Trust Board and will report on at a least a termly basis to the Trust Board.

 The Chair and Vice Chair must be foundation governors.